-The deadline for applications will be 5pm 3rd September 2018.
+The deadline for applications will be 5pm 19thAugust 2019.
 Applications will be initially reviewed by a subset of the Guts UK Research Awards Committee.
 The top scoring applications will be sent for external peer review.
 These applications, and their external reviews, will be assessed by the Guts UK Research Awards Committee.
-The Research Awards Committee will then select two research projects for funding and the Trustees of Guts UK will approve the awards of the grants to those research projects.
-The successful applicant will be notified by the end of November 2018.
+The Research Awards Committee will then select seven research projects for funding and the Trustees of Guts UK will approve the awards of the grants to those research projects.
+The successful applicant will be notified by the beginning/middle December 2019.

 Please note: Any queries relating to submission of the application must be referred directly to Guts UK.
 Applicants or their colleagues may not contact a Research Awards Committee member or Guts UK Trustee to discuss any aspect of an application or the decision reached on it.

 If you have questions about this funding opportunity or would like to sign up for research award updates, email firstname.lastname@example.org